 Parenting Disagreements

-A family has been mandated by a judge to attend co-parenting counseling.
+A judge has mandated a family to attend co-parenting counseling.
 They have two children together, ages 4 and 2.
 The parents have not been able to agree on how to raise their children and find themselves constantly arguing.

 A co-parenting counselor working with this family might start by identifying areas of disagreement.
-They may teach the parents healthy communication skills like active listening and how to use “I” statements to express.
-Sessions could involve role-playing so the parents can practice to use the skills outside of sessions.
+They may teach the parents healthy communication skills like active listening and using “I” statements to express themselves.
+Sessions could involve role-playing so the parents can practice using the skills outside of sessions.

 Supporting a Child Through a Separation